 Great fun to host a Chinese wine masterclass for this bunch of bright young things who asked interesting questions and wrote fabulous student paper articles…

 February 3: my first Channel 4 Sunday Brunch appearance to introduce Chinese wines!

 To ring in the Chinese New Year of the Pig, I showcased three Chinese wines to Tim and Simon and their panel of celebrity guests, including Gok Kwan and Busted.
 First live TV experience and it went by like a flash!

 February 8: BBC Radio 4 live interview on You and Yours about Chinese wine

 I’ve been listening to Radio 4 since the age of 15, so I had to pinch myself all day to check if this actually happened.
-Recorded and broadcasted live from Media City Salford, with the wonderful host Richard White.
+Recorded and broadcasted live from Media City Salford, with the wonderful host Peter White.

 More details and listen again here.